istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 $ kubectl apply -f authorizationPolicy.yaml
 {{< /text >}}

-Notice that in this resource we define the opa extensionProvider you configured in the Istio installation:
+Notice that in this resource we define the OPA `extensionProvider` you configured in the Istio installation:

 {{< text yaml >}}
 [...]